feelinglovelynow/ace-graph-database/README.md

     // IF a uid is not specified for NodeInsert as seen below
-      // Ace creates a uid for this node before placing the node into storage AND this node can't be used in relationships for this ace() call like we do above
+      // Ace creates a uid for this node before placing the node into the graph AND this node can't be used in relationships for this ace() call like we do above
     // IF a uid is set (crypto.randomUUID()) for a node
-      // Ace won't create a uid before placing the node into storage AND this node can be used in relationships for this ace() call by using the uid in relationships
+      // Ace won't create a uid before placing the node into the graph AND this node can be used in relationships for this ace() call by using the uid in relationships
     { id: 'NodeInsert', node: 'Movie', x: { name: 'Avatar' } },

-    // put a backup of the graph @ response.backup (includes data added above) { id: 'BackupGet', prop: 'backup' },
+    // Put a backup of the graph @ response.backup (includes data added above) { id: 'BackupGet', prop: 'backup' },